SWARAJ-42/JARVIS/README.md

     npm install vite@latest

-To start the program, move to the client folder and run.
+To start the program,
+- move to the client folder and run.

     npm run dev

+- move to the server folder in a new terminal and run.

+    npm run server

 ## Authors